kcaisley/frida/writing/readme.md

 JH Tsai 2015:

 - SC-ADEC is for the dynamic errors, and correlated reverse switching for the static errors
-  - I disagree with this: On page 6: "While the applied redundancy technique absorbs dynamic errors, static DAC nonlinearity caused by capacitor mismatch remains untackled."
+  - I disagree with this: On page 6: "While the applied redundancy technique absorbs dynamic errors, static DAC nonlinearity caused by capacitor mismatch remains un-tackled."
   - What I think: The redundancy is super important, because it relaxes the amount of mismatch can occur before more than an LSB of nonlinearity occurs, and missing levels mean that analog information is lost and calibration can't even be done.
 - I'm not sure I understand HS Tsai's perspective on the subtle different between sub-radix 2 vs radix 2 extended search.  guess that the strategy of taking lots of small steps only makes sense (th)
 - Liu 2010 worked well, but cost extra capacitors.
-This extra total capcitance didn't even improve mismatch, and so the only benefit was the error correction plus slightly lower sampling noise, but at the cost of slower settling, higher power, and larger area.
+This extra total capacitance didn't even improve mismatch, and so the only benefit was the error correction plus slightly lower sampling noise, but at the cost of slower settling, higher power, and larger area.
 Thus I think we should just consider approaches which use the same total unit capacitance as the binary design.
 - The other paper that did something similar was SH Cho 2011 multistep addition only DEC.
 Here I don't think they added any extra caps though.
 In a 10-bit design, each single ended DAC has 2^9 = 512 caps.
 The only special thing is that they are partitioned in a funky way.
 - Fig 23b shows us pretty much the smallest SAR ADC (in 65nm?) running at 10MHz was 250x50um.
 So P. Harpe's 2019 paper at 36um ^2 was very much state of the art.